kylechanpols/hkmocn_paper/README.md

 ## GIS Analysis (Figure 3)

 `mapping/plotting_map.R` - Code to replicate figure 3 (the GIS rendition of protest counts in different parts of China).
+Note that you will need shape files from [GADM](https://gadm.org/).

 `mapping/reverse-geocoding.R` - Code to reverse geocode GDELT events data and sort them to provinces.